MintFr/MINT/README.md

 We chose to code in java because it was a language we already knew and we needed to start fast and didn’t have the time to learn kotlin properly.<br>

 Libraries outside native android :
-OSMdroid : open source mapping for android, used to show maps and get addresses for itineraries calculation.
-It was chosen because we use OSM data for itinerary calculation.<br>
+- OSMdroid : open source mapping for android, used to show maps and get addresses for itineraries calculation.
+It was chosen because we use OSM data for itinerary calculation.
-https://github.com/PhilJay/MPAndroidChart : free library to show graphs within android.
+- https://github.com/PhilJay/MPAndroidChart : free library to show graphs within android.
 It was chosen because it was the best free library to show graphs we could find.

 ## How to Install and Run the Project